macloo/python-beginners/web_scraping/README.md

 **IMPORTANT:** We do not need `get_text()` in this case, because the contents of the `src` attribute are nothing but text.
 There are never tags inside the `src` attribute.
 So *think* about *exactly* what you're trying to get, and what is it like inside the HTML of the page.

 There's a lot more to learn about BeautifulSoup, and we'll be using Mitchell's book for that.
 You can also [read the docs](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

+## A BeautifulSoup example

+To demonstrate a whole process of thinking through a small scraping project, I made a [Jupyter Notebook](soup_practice.ipynb) that &mdash; through the comments in the code &mdash; shows how I thought about the problem step by step and tested each step, one thing at a time, to reach the solution I wanted.
+Open the Notebook here on GitHub to follow along and see all the steps.

+The code in the *final cell* of the Jupyter Notebook produces [this 51-line CSV file](movies.csv) by scraping 10 separate web pages.